-2b.
-Technical Question: Once I have compiled Qt, how do I compile the source?

-Once you have Qt installed, you should be able to cd to the GenomeMixer directory, type qmake, then type make once that is finished, and then there should be a GenomeMixer executable file for you to run with "./GenomeMixer".
+- 2b.
+Technical Question: I want to compile GenomeMixer from source.
+Once I have installed Qt, how do I compile the GenomeMixer source?
+Once you have installed a copy of Qt, you should then be able to cd to the GenomeMixer directory, type qmake, then type make once that is finished.
+Aft er that, there should be a GenomeMixer executable program for you to run with "./GenomeMixer". - 2c.

-2c.
 Technical Question: How do I compile Qt in the first place?
 Unfortunately, that is beyond the scope of this file.
 We suggest that you look for help on the Trolltech web site.